Hack Club

 Logo for LoneStar

-Sep, 2023 | San Antonio, TX
+September, 2023 | San Antonio, TX

-Lonestar was an 8-hour all-female/nonbinary hackathon from September 15th-17th organised by Aileen and Zoya, our two hack clubbers from Texas!
+Lonestar was an 8-hour all-female/non-binary hackathon from September 15th-17th organized by Aileen and Zoya, our two hack clubbers from Texas!
 “I had a lot of fun with Hack Club.
 In just the day that I worked, I learned the basics of making a website and I really loved working with y’all.
 This helped me on how I want to open people’s eyes on global warming.” — Addie, a 7th grader from San Antonio

 See what went into planning